-The NNS platform is deployed on the NHSGGC Azure tenancy so is subject to Microsoft's standard Azure terms and conditions relating to disposal of hardware.
+The STT solution as developed by Storm ID is deployed on the NHSGGC Azure tenancy so is subject to Microsoft's standard Azure terms and conditions relating to disposal of hardware.
 Data processed by individual Health Boards should be handled based on local Data Protection policy.